-locus plot is a dynamic new, full-evening work inspired by pristine mathematical equations – intensified by voice, live music and charged physical interactions.
+locus plot is a dynamic, full-evening work inspired by pristine mathematical equations – intensified by voice, live music and charged physical interactions.

 For locus plot, “I’m spinning off on pristine mathematical equations that describe movement in space,” enthuses Baker.
 Five exceptional company dancers – Ric Brown, Sarah Fregeau, Kate Holden, Sean Ling and Sahara Morimoto – disrupt the underpinnings of schematic mathematical formulae as they explode, collapse and slide into dramatic dance-theatre scenes, while handwritten equations and locus diagrams are projected over the stage.